 \subsection{Generating functions $Z^{[k]}_T(\vec x \vert \vec x_0) $ of trajectory observables for small diffusion coefficient $D \to 0$ and finite $T$}

-As discussed in detail in \cite{derrida-ring,bertin-conditioned} for the particular case of diffusion processes on a one-dimensional ring, the statistics of trajectory observables for $D \to 0$ and finite time $T$ can be analyzed via the analog of the semi-classical WKB approximation for the approriate deformed generator.
+As discussed in \cite{Engel_Seifert,derrida-ring,bertin-conditioned} for the particular case of diffusion processes on a one-dimensional ring, the statistics of trajectory observables for $D \to 0$ and finite time $T$ can be analyzed via the analog of the semi-classical WKB approximation for the appropriate deformed generator.
 Let us now describe how it works with our present notations in dimension $d>1$.